7 Best Freelance Websites To Hire Freelance Developers

 Arc.dev initially started as CodementorX, a mentoring platform for developers.
 Typically, developers could seek help from the network for problem-solving, skill improvement, etc. Today, it continues to carry the tag of a “leading on-demand mentorship platform for developers” but has also developed a solution to help companies hire freelance developers.

 Akin to other premium websites, Arc.dev has a stringent vetting process that utilises assessment tools to ensure quality.
 Arc.dev focuses on enabling companies to hire full-time remote-working developers for the long-term.
 Arc also takes care of compliance, payroll, and benefits.

 Hourly rates for freelance developers start from $60 and can go to $200+, which makes the platform unsuitable for start-ups or for small projects.

 - Strong vetting process

-- Software developers available in niche skill-sets
+- Software developers for hire are available in niche skill-sets

 - Highly expensive